jchanvfx/NodeGraphQt/docs/host_apps/_index_apps.rst

 Host Application Examples
 #########################

-| Examples for implementing the NodeGraphQt framework in a host application.
+| Here are a list of examples for implementing a custom node graph into the
+ host application.

 .. toctree::
-    :caption: Applications
     :name: appstoc
     :maxdepth: 2